Battle of the Blogs

 "I'm putting that in my blog post."

-I'm just going to start outsourcing this job to my husband from now on.
+I'm going to outsource this job to my husband from now on.